XiaoxiaoWang87/xgboost_mono_test/tutorial.md

 print cal_housing.data.shape #(20640, 8)
 ```

 To start, we use a single feature "the median income" to predict the house value.
 We first split the data into training and testing datasets.
 Then we use a 5-fold cross-validation and early-stopping on the training dataset to determine the best number of trees.
-Last we use the entire training set to train my model and evaluate its performance on the testset.
+Last we use the entire training set to train the model and evaluate its performance on the testset.

 ```python
 import numpy as np